Yes, you can take gabapentin and Suboxone together, but there are potential risks. You should only do so under direct medical supervision.

-It is important to seek help right away if you or a loved one are experiencing any of the potential life-threatening or serious side effects of gabapentin.
+It is important to seek help immediately if you or a loved one is experiencing any potential life-threatening or serious side effects of gabapentin.
 These may be signs of a gabapentin-induced opioid overdose:

 Seek professional help immediately if any of these signs are present.

 Any misuse of medications, which includes taking one of these drugs without a prescription or outside of the way they are medically directed to be administered, can have serious and even life-threatening consequences.

 Again, it is important to always use medications exactly as medically directed.
 If you need to take Suboxone and gabapentin together, this should only be done under the direction and supervision of a medical provider.